 Let’s keep mobilised and reach out to your friends, families and colleagues!
 Together we can win this battle and get chlorpyrifos banned from our plates once for all.

 Update, 23 October 2018: Bad news.
 The proposal to grant a one year extension has been approved by a qualified majority in a vote in experts committee.

 However, this extension may be revoked if, during the year, a decision is taken not to renew it.
 Let's then remain mobilized to get rid of this pesticide and defeat the lobbying of the pesticide megacorps.
 We will keep you informed of next steps.

 The chemical chlorpyrifos has serious negative effects on our health -- especially for children.

 Exposure to it, even in small doses, can impact children’s brain development and hormonal systems.
-Scientists have linked it to developmental delays in children, working memory loss, and increased risk of autism.
+Scientists have linked it to developmental delays in children and working memory loss.

 So why is it all over our fruits and vegetables?

 Chlorpyrifos is still widely used as a pesticide throughout Europe.
 In fact, it’s one of the pesticides most commonly detected in fruits and vegetables across the continent.
 It’s been found in soil and, in Spain, even water.

 Now the governments of the European Union are deciding whether to relicense this dangerous chemical.
 We’re joining an all-star coalition with the Health and Environment Alliance (HEAL), Générations Futures, Ecologistas en Acción and the European and German branch of the Pesticides Action Network to launch an emergency campaign to ban chlorpyrifos.
 Will you help stop this terrible pesticide?

 Tell the EU to ban chlorpyrifos and work towards a toxic-free future for our kids and our environment.